Manager: Jerry Woods

 - Local Weather

-- ATV/UTVs are not allowed.
+- Are ATV/UTVs allowed?
+ORVs/ATVs/Electric bicycles are PROHIBITED.
+No vehicles allowed on levees.
 All hunt units can be accessed by foot.

 - Can I scout my unit and when?
 During the waterfowl seasons, Non-hunting use of the area is allowed by foot traffic only on Mondays, Wednesdays, and Fridays from 12:00 noon until 3:00 pm.

 - How many people can I bring?
 You are allowed to but not required to bring up to 3 guests on your waterfowl draw hunt

 - How long can I hunt? – Shooting hours for waterfowl on this WMA end at 4:00 pm.
 Waterfowl hunters must check out by 5:00 pm.